TheNut/HopperFilterSimplified/README.txt

 Changelog
+    Version 0.4 2013-08-30
-    Version 0.3 2013-08-28
+        - Cleaned up some code to that was causing an error Version 0.3 2013-08-28
         - Added ability to find chests and items inside the chest
         - Added additional debug items related to chests.
 See v0.2 for complete list